 The Agency will review each loss claim for adherence to program regulation and make any reductions and/or denial of loss claim as noted below.
 The Agency staff will use information provided by the servicer to determine if the loss claim should be adjusted or denied.
-The Agency must show that any reduction to the servicer's loss claim corresponds with the servicer's action or failure to act.
-This section provides guidance regarding reduction or denial of a loss claim, and when applicable, the specific penalties HB-1-3555 Paragraph 19.5 Agency Review attached to those factors.
+The Agency must show that any reduction to to the servicer's loss claim which corresponds with the servicer's action or failure to act.
+This section provides guidance regarding reduction or denial of a loss claim, and when applicable, the specific penalties attached to those factors.
 Additional information regarding penalties may be found in Appendix 8 of this Handbook.